soukron/redfish-to-vsphere-proxy/README.md

 ## Security

 - SSL certificates should have appropriate permissions (600 for key.pem)
-- vCenter credentials are transmitted with each request
+- vCenter credentials are transmitted with each request.
+They're not cached in any way.
-- HTTPS is recommended for production use

 ## Troubleshooting